mikrono/tModLoaderWiki_kr_ko/Saving-and-loading-using-TagCompound.md

 **TODO: Finish this section with an example.**

 # TagSerializer and TagSerializable Examples
-Creating a `TagSerializer` or implementing the `TagSerializable` interface is another approach to simplifying saving and loading custom data to `TagCompound`s.
-We can create and register a `TagSerializer` for classes that are not a part of our mod, while implementing `TagSerializable` is preferable for classes defined in our mod.
+Creating a class that inherits from `TagSerializer` or a class that implements the `TagSerializable` interface is another approach to simplifying saving and loading custom data to `TagCompound`s.
+We can create a `TagSerializer` for classes that are not a part of our mod, while implementing `TagSerializable` is preferable for classes defined in our mod.

 ## TagSerializer Examples
 We create `TagSerializer`s for classes not under the control of our mod.
 Adding `TagSerializer`s allows us to save and load the class directly in `TagCompound`.
 Here is an example: